List of View Askewniverse characters: Veronica Loughran

 Veronica Loughran, played by Marilyn Ghigliotti, is Dante's girlfriend in the beginning of Clerks.
 She is currently attending college and frequently makes attempts to encourage Dante to quit his dead-end job at the Quick Stop.
-Tensions arise between the two during a conversation about sexual relations, when Dante admits to having sex with 12 different women (including Veronica) and Veronica reveals that she performed oral sex on 37 men (“In a row?”), including Dante.
+Tensions arise between the two during a conversation about sexual relations, when Dante admits to having sex with 12 different women (including Veronica) and Veronica reveals that she performed oral sex on 37 men ("In a row?"), including Dante.
 Later, as an apology, Veronica returns to the Quick Stop with some lasagna for Dante.
 The relationship ends badly when Randal tells Veronica at the video store that Dante is dumping her to get back with Caitlin, despite the fact that Dante reconsidered this decision; as a result, Veronica storms in at the Quick Stop and attacks Dante before leaving.

 Veronica does not appear in the sequel, but she is mentioned in a deleted scene, where Randal calls out Dante for going to Brookdale Community College just to appease Veronica.
 This implies they made up after the argument in the first film but subsequently broke up.

 Veronica appears in Clerks III, having been inadvertently brought on board Randall's independent movie to play herself.
 She and Dante reconnect briefly, and have sex to blow off steam.
-She later attends Dante's funeral after he passes away.
+She later attends Dante's funeral after he dies.